noma-protocol/docs/docs/exchange/overview.md

 # Exchange

   The exchange offers a unified interface for trading tokens bootstrapped on the Oikos launchpad and to access features like borrowing and staking.
   The user interface is designed to be easy and intuitive, allowing users to navigate through various functionalities seamlessly.
-The main parts are:
+The main components are:

 <div>
   <h3> Market selector</h3>